 How Long is Too Long?

-If your goal is promoting and moving up the career ladder, remaining five years in the same position is often too long for you to remain competitive for most careers.
+If your goal is promoting and moving up the career ladder, remaining five years in the same position is often too long for you to be really competitive for most careers.
 I am aware this may not fit for all occupations, but it will be the case for many.
 I recommend a window of two to four years as suitable time (two years on the low end and four years on the high end) to learn, contribute and master what you need to promote/advance to the next level.

 I encourage anyone who is career conscious to package your portfolio and resume and start sending it out after working four years (on the high end) in the same job.
 The reason you want to start this process at the four-year mark instead of waiting until you hit five years is that the job search process can often be quite time consuming.
 Also, the job market may be quite competitive.